YextSolutions/kustomer-conversations-connector/README.md

-# kustomer-conversation-and-messages-connectors
+# kustomer-conversation-content-connectors

 # Product Description
-Pull your Conversations and related Messages from Kustomer into Yext with the Kustomer Conversation and Messages Connectors!
-You can use your conversations and messages, which are both valauble sources of truth, to populate your support, workplace, or developer Answers experiences, in addition to other Yext products.
+Pull your Conversations and their related Messages from Kustomer into Yext with the Kustomer Conversation Content Connector!
+You can use your conversations and messages, which are both valuable sources of truth, to populate your support, workplace, or developer Answers experiences, in addition to other Yext products.

 # Requirements
 To use this template, you'll need the following before install: